Norhanzeid/Electricity-Demand-Analysis-in-USA-2019-2025/README.md

 5- Perform EDA on each Feature to show how impactful is it for gaining insights and uncover hidden patterns .

-i will show to u some of EDA :
+i will show to u some of MY EDA :

 ![image](https://github.com/user-attachments/assets/df54ed1e-3375-4454-b639-493da1700cfa)